Nard0s/Employee-payroll-system/README.md

 # Employee-payroll-system
-used to record employees data
+used to record and update employees data